zaiisao/Documentation/en/Real-time-Messaging/product_rtm.md

 title: Agora Real-time Messaging Overview
 description:
 platform: All Platforms
-updatedAt: Tue May 12 2020 10:36:33 GMT+0800 (CST)
+updatedAt: Fri Jun 19 2020 06:50:42 GMT+0800 (CST)
 ---
 # Agora Real-time Messaging Overview
 You can use the Agora RTM (Real-time Messaging) SDK to create a stable messaging mechanism for real-time messaging scenarios that require low latency and high concurrency for a global audience.

 ## Functions

 The RTM SDK supports the following functions:

--   Send and receive (offline) peer-to-peer messages.
+-   Send and receive online or offline peer-to-peer messages.
 -   Send and receive channel messages.
--   Get the member list of the channel.
+-   Get the member list of a channel.
 -   Create, send, cancel, accept, or decline a call invitation.
--   Set, update, or get a user's attributes.
--   Set, update, or get attributes of a specified channel.
+-   Set, update, or get user attributes or channel attributes.
--   Get the latest member count of specified channel(s).
+-   Get the latest member count of specified channels.
--   Subscribe to or unsubscribe from the online status of the specified user(s).
+-   Subscribe to or unsubscribe from the online status of the specified users.
--   Get a list of the peers, to whose specific status you have subscribed.
+-   Get a list of the peers by subscription.
 -   Interconnect with the legacy Agora Signaling SDK.

 ## Applications